Healthy Homes Assessment Ascot Park

 Ascot Park Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Ascot Park and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory for all Ascot Park and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records of their compliance with the Healthy Homes Standard that apply or will be applied to the rental property.
+• Property managers and landlords have to keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will apply during the tenure of the rental property.

-• Property managers and private landlords must make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.
+• Property managers and private landlords are required to make sure their rental properties conform according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes